-Why I believe To Pimp a Butterfly might just be the greatest rap album of the 21st Century
+To Pimp a Butterfly is the Best Rap Album of the 21st Century

-Why I believe To Pimp a Butterfly might just be the greatest rap album of the 21st Century.
+To Pimp a Butterfly is the best rap album of the 21st Century.
 To Pimp a Butterfly, Kendrick’s awe inspiring album that earned him rave critical acclaim and was lauded much by his fellow peers.
 To some of his fans, it was in the opinion that he fell off as it lacked continuous bangers like his previous effect GKMC and to his other fans it was in their opinion that it was the not only the greatest rap album of the decade, but also the best album of the decade.
 I fall into the later part, but I’m going to argue much further than that.
 I’m going to proudly claim that To Pimp A butterfly may actually be the greatest rap record of the 21st century.
 TPAB